 In the discussion- it is unsurprising that the trial had low priority for midwives, they did not know much about it, and had their clinical responsibilities to consider.
 If it was never possible for all community midwives to be present at training, could there not have been some strategy regarding other forms of information giving and more local dissemination (not relying on managers, who also have other priorities)?
 Then failure of the team to ensure the midwives understood their limited role again, points to poor planning and study set up, and a lack of a central information point for midwives to go to, as does the "poor knowledge of the {relatively) new intervention".
 The timing of the study at a time of reconfiguration and senior staff change, again is unfortunate.
 Were these changes planned or foreseen at study set up?
 Changing location could have brought about a different result.
 The eligibility criteria do not appear complex when reading this, so the fact the midwives thought they were needs explanation.
 Midwives concerned discussed on p17 should have been addressed, again comes back to the education of local staff.

-It has been explained that all possible effort was made to reach as many of the community midwives in each area.
-As a research team we feel that we made extensive efforts, but people with busy working lives may express interest at a meeting and then dismiss the information provided as they continue with their duties.
-Several meetings were held in some locations at the request of midwifery managers.
-Posters were put up in all midwifery department s and many additional leaflets about the study were distributed.
-Hindsight is wonderful and if the research team had known about some of the re-organisation issues, sites may not have been included in the study.
+It has been explained that all possible effort was made to reach as many of the community midwives as possible in each area to give full details of the trial and of the intervention.
+As a research team we feel that we made extensive efforts, and we provided several e-mail addresses and telephone numbers so that the study PI and the trial manager could be contacted, but people with busy working lives may express interest at a meeting and then forget the information provided as they continue with clinical duties that must take priority.
+Several meetings were held in some locations at the request of midwifery managers Posters were put up in all midwifery department s and many additional leaflets about the study were distributed. .
+The extent of change within organisations that occurred during the trial was not expected by participating Trusts or the research team at the start of the trial.
+Such information would certainly have influenced site selection, although there was only a limited pool of potentially suitable sites; they had to be experienced in delivering FNP and also have a qualified midwife as part of their Family Nurse team.

 A study like the original one which ran across several sites and was based in the community would rely on local support even with the introduction of CRN research midwives.